Mike O'Brien (British politician)

 Michael O'Brien KC (born 19 June 1954) is a British lawyer and former Labour Party politician who was Member of Parliament (MP) for North Warwickshire from 1992 to 2010, serving in a number of ministerial posts.

 Early life

 Mike O'Brien attended state schools, a Roman Catholic primary school, St George's and then later Blessed Edward Oldcorne School in Worcester.
 He studied for a BA in History and Politics at North Staffordshire Polytechnic, then gained a PGCE.
 From 1977 to 1980, he was a trainee solicitor, then trained as a teacher from 1980 to 1981.
-He lectured in business law at Colchester College of Further and Higher Education from 1981 to 1987.
-From 1987 to 1992, he practised as a solicitor specialising in criminal law including handling cases of murder and City fraud and acted for a major defendant in the Knightsbridge Security Deposit robbery.
+He lectured on business law at Colchester College of Further and Higher Education from 1981 to 1987.
+From 1987 to 1992, he practised as a solicitor specialising in criminal law, including cases of murder and City fraud, and acted for a major defendant in the Knightsbridge Security Deposit robbery.
 He became a Queen's Counsel in 2007.
-He now practices as a barrister at No5 Chambers in Birmingham.
+He now practises as a barrister at No5 Chambers in Birmingham.